ON THIS PAGE: You will learn about the different types of treatments doctors use for people with mesothelioma. Use the menu to see other pages.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The type of surgery for mesothelioma depends on the stage and location of the cancer.

 Pleural mesothelioma.
 For patients with pleural mesothelioma, the surgeon may remove the cancerous lining around the lung.
 This procedure is called a pleurectomy/decortication.
 Generally, the tumor cannot be completely removed with a pleurectomy/decortication.
 A more aggressive surgery for pleural mesothelioma is called an extrapleural pneumonectomy.
 This is the removal of the lining of the lung, the entire lung, a portion of the diaphragm, and often a portion of the lining around the heart.
 This is a difficult surgery and is recommended only after the doctor has reviewed many factors, including the patient’s overall health and the stage of the disease.
-Sometimes, additional treatment such as radiation therapy or chemotherapy may be recommended (see below).
+Additional treatment after surgery such as chemotherapy and/or radiation therapy are often recommended (see below).
+Chemotherapy and/or radiation therapy may also be given before surgery.

 Peritoneal mesothelioma.
 Patients with peritoneal mesothelioma may often have a surgery called an omentectomy.
 An omentectomy is the removal of the lining around the abdominal organs.
 Since patients with peritoneal mesothelioma often have tumors throughout the entire abdomen, it is difficult to remove all of them.
 The goal of surgery is to leave behind tumors that are as small as possible.
 After surgery, chemotherapy may be placed directly into the abdomen (see Systemic therapy, below).